bentoml/BentoML/docs/source/frameworks/catboost.rst

 CatBoost Runners will automatically use ``task_type=GPU`` if a GPU is detected.

-This behavior can be disabled using the :ref:`BentoML configuration file<guides/configuration:Configuring BentoML>`:
+This behavior can be disabled using the :ref:`BentoML configuration file<guides/configuration:Configuration>`:

 access: